 Residency

-Global Investor Program: Grants PR to investors who invest at least USD 1.8 million in a business or fund.
+Global Investor Program (GIP): Grants PR to investors who invest ~USD $7.4 million in a local business or ~$18.5 million via a government-approved fund.

 Citizenship

-Investment Pathway: PR holders through the GIP can apply for citizenship after two years of residency.
+Investment Pathway: GIP permanent residents may apply for citizenship after approximately 2 years of residency.

-No Dual Citizenship: Applicants must renounce their previous nationality.
+No Dual Citizenship: Applicants must renounce all other nationalities to become Singapore citizens.

-Citizenship Ceremony: New citizens take an oath at a formal ceremony upon approval.
+Citizenship Ceremony: New citizens take an oath of allegiance at a formal ceremony upon approval.

 Information deemed reliable, but not guaranteed.
-Not intended to solicit sellers or buyers under written contract with another REALTORĀ®.
+Not intended to solicit sellers or buyers under written contract with another REALTOR®.

 Steve Luther